-- Credit generating activity is poised to increase rapidly.
+- deficit generation considerably in the next decade, especially for gasoline as transportation electrification accelerates. - Credit generating activity is poised to increase rapidly.
 The diversity of options to achieve the range of CI target is significant.
 We consider higher liquid biofuels blending, lower CIs across the board, electrification of the light-duty and heavy-duty sectors, SAF deployment, expanded role of biogas, and modest hydrogen deployment.
 These strategies align closely with the incentive structures of the Inflation Reduction Act, and other programs (e.g., the Renewable Fuel Standard).
 The LCFS program will certainly help the economics of some of these projects, but many are being developed without expectations of significant price support from the LCFS program. - A step-down mechanism is needed sooner than later.
 The bank of credits will likely be in the range of 30 million credits by the end of 2024 absent intervention-this has the potential to alter the trajectory contemplated in our Central Case.
-The step-down mechanism is critical for 2024 implementation-another year of banked credits will shift the program trajectory and likely limit low carbon fuel deployment. - Diversity of credit-generating options is strength of modeling, not limitation.
+The stepdown mechanism is critical for 2024 implementation-another year of banked credits will shift the program trajectory and likely limit low carbon fuel deployment. - Diversity of credit-generating options is strength of modeling, not limitation.
 Though we have under- and over-estimated credit generation for specific strategies previously, ICF analysis has consistently shown that we are in line with LCFS market performance at the top level of credit-deficit balances. - Post-2030 considerations.
 The CI trajectory of the program from 2030 to 2045 will need to be non-linear to prevent another build-up of credits.
-The full implementation of ACC2 and Advanced Clean Fleets will achieve compliance without any other low carbon fuels by 2036 with a 62% CI standard.
+The full implementation of ACC2 and Advanced Clean Fleets will achieve compliance without any other low carbon fuels by 2036 with a 62% CI reduction standard.